iquzart/iquzart/README.md

-🚀 **DevOps Engineer | Cloud & Kubernetes Enthusiast**
+# DevOps Engineer | Cloud & Kubernetes Enthusiast
-🔹 Passionate about automation, infrastructure as code, and observability.
-🔹 Experienced with GitOps, CI/CD, cloud-native technologies, and container orchestration.
+🚀 *Automating and scaling cloud-native applications with GitOps while optimizing performance, security, and reliability in modern DevOps workflows, one commit at a time!*

 ## 🛠️ Tech Stack